-๐Ÿ‡ฌ๐Ÿ‡ฒ Gambia visa for EU citizen citizens
+๐Ÿ‡ฌ๐Ÿ‡ฒ Gambia visa for EU citizens

 EU citizen passport holders must apply for a visa at a Gambia consulate or embassy before travelling.
 Expect documents, an appointment, and lead time measured in weeks.